 The reverse shows thirteen chain links representing the thirteen original colonies.
 Their depiction as a chain is meant to encourage solidarity among the nation’s citizens.
 Imagery like this perfectly captures the mood underpinning the formative years of the country.
 It was a time when each citizen had to contribute and nothing was accomplished without hard work.
 In fact, even the coin itself was hand-punched.
 As a result, no two dies were the same.

 The roughness of the colonial coin’s minting can be best explained by the secrecy in which they were produced.
-In 1776, any efforts to mint a new coin would have been seen by the British as an attempt to counterfeit currency.
+In 1776, any efforts by the colonies to mint a new coin would have been seen by the British as an attempt to counterfeit currency.
 Despite this secrecy, one variety includes the legend “EG FECIT” which is Latin for “EG made this.”
 Here, EG stands for Elisha Gallaudet who engraved the plates for the coin.
 There are seven die combinations comprised of four obverse dies, and two reverse dies.
 The misspelling occurs among these as either the word “curency,” or “currencey.”

 Today, the piece remains one of the most sought after coins among US collectors.
 Some varieties are especially rare because they were struck in brass and silver rather than pewter.
 Numismatists estimate that approximately fifteen brass versions, and four silver versions still exist today.

 Want to read more about historic coins, market news and Tales from the Vault?
 Sign up for our newsletter and you’ll get our favorite stories from around the world and the latest tangible assets news delivered to your inbox weekly.